-CXI is a publicly traded company (TSX:CXI.S;CXI.WT.S) specializing in providing retail and wholesale currency exchange and related products to banks, travel companies, and to retail clients through its company owned locations and retail affiliates, throughout the United States and Canada, by utilizing the Company's proprietary online software system, CEIFX (www.ceifx.com).
+CXI is a publicly traded company (TSX:CXI,CXI.WT.S;OTCBB:CURN) specializing in providing currency exchange and related products to banks, travel companies, and to clients through its company owned branches and inventory on consignment locations, throughout the United States and Canada, by utilizing the Company's proprietary online software system, CEIFX (www.ceifx.com).
 The Company has developed CEIFX, its proprietary customizable web-based software, as an integral part of its business and believes that it represents an important competitive advantage.
-CEIFX is also an on-line compliance and risk management tool.
+CEIFX is also an online compliance and risk management tool.
 The trade secrets associated with CEIFX are protected via copyright and maintenance of source code by the head office only.
 CEIFX is updated regularly and system development and enhancement is a core activity at the Company.